-Outdoor Play Equipment and PE Equipment (Section G5 of SHSM)
+Outdoor Play Equipment and PE Equipment (delete where not applicable) (Section G5 of SHSM)

 The school play equipment is checked regularly by school staff and inspected at least annually by a competent contractor (either via SLA with NCC or arranged independently by the school).
 Written records of these inspections are maintained.